How is Causal Inference Different in Academia and Industry? | by Zijing Zhu, PhD | Jan, 2024

 In two months, we finished reading “The Book of Why,” which gave us a glimpse into the fascinating world of causality.
 As promised, I have a bonus article to close my first Read with Me series officially.

-Inspired by my own background as an academic researcher who studied causal inference in economics during my Ph.D. program, as well as my as a in the industry building causal models to make forecasts, for the bonus article, I would like to share my understanding of the concept of causal inference and the similarities and differences in how it is applied in academic and industry settings.
+Inspired by my own background as an academic researcher who studied causal in economics during my Ph.D. program, as well as my experience as a in the building causal models to make demand forecasts, for the bonus article, I would like to share my understanding of the concept of causal inference and the similarities and differences in how it is applied in academic and industry settings.

-Due to the difference in the nature and of academic and industry applications, the causal inference workflows are quite different between the two.
+Due to the difference in the and purpose of academic research and industry applications, the causal inference workflows are quite different between the two.

 Speed